matijakolaric-com/django-music-publisher/docs/index.md

 ![](add_work3.png)

 This is where things may get complicated, depending on the settings.
-This manual will only cover the simplest use case, when neither ``library`` nor ``label`` are set.
+This document will only cover the simplest use case, when neither ``library`` nor ``label`` are set.
 Press on ``Add another First recording``, then on the ``+`` in the ``Album / Library CD`` field.
 Fill the ``Album title`` and ``Release date`` fields, save.